coffeeplanter/Minimum/README.md

 The project is based on [this article on Russian](https://habrahabr.ru/post/210584/) and [this article on English](http://geosoft.no/development/android.html).

+All binary output files are kept in the repo to let you completely understand the project.

 Steps to repeat the project goal.

 1. Install JDK and Android SDK.